swaxi/SGTool/README.md

 - QGIS version supports data geotiff, grd, ers and Noddy (grv & mag) grid formats plus any grid format already supported by QGIS.
 ArcGIS Pro version supports any raster format supported by ArcGIS Pro.
 - Supports csv, dat, xyz plus any point format already supported by QGIS
 - Existing Noddy mag and grav files can be found at the Atlas of Structural Geophysics: https://tectonique.net/asg/
-- New Noddy models can be calulated using the Windows version at https://tectonique.net/noddy/OpenNoddy_installer.exe or a python wrapper at https://github.com/cgre-aachen/pynoddy
+- New Noddy models can be calculated using the Windows version at https://tectonique.net/noddy/OpenNoddy_installer.exe or a python wrapper at https://github.com/cgre-aachen/pynoddy

 # Capabilities